Skip to main content

 New York State Code of Ethics

-• Emphasize proper ideals of sportsmanship.
+• Emphasize proper ideals of sportsmanship and ethical conduct.

-• Eliminate possibilities that destroy game values.
+• Eliminate possibilities that destroy the values of the game.

 • Show cordial courtesy to visiting teams and officials.

-• Promote physical, mental, and emotional well-being.
+• Promote physical, mental, and emotional well-being above winning.

 "Remember that an athletic contest is only a game, not a matter of life and death for a player, coach, official, fan, or community."